As we get older, our bodies naturally begin to slow down.

 It’s important to keep activity levels high in any way possible in order to maintain physical fitness and health (check out our article about the best foods for hearing health).
-However, it’s also incredibly essential for older adults to keep their minds just as fit and healthy as their body, to contribute to overall well-being.
+It’s also essential for older adults to keep their minds just as fit and healthy as their bodies, to contribute to overall well-being.

 10. Video games:

 A study shows that video games can halt the negative effects of aging on people older than 60.
 Make sure you keep the volume down to avoid damage to your ears that can cause hearing loss.

 Focusing on detailed work, showing off your creativity, and general troubleshooting are all ways you can restore cognitive health.
 Avoid hearing loss or hearing damage by wearing earplugs or earmuffs if you’re working with loud tools.

-Walking regularly is incredibly beneficial for all aspects of health, and the AARP has even designed a program for people over 50 to organize their own community walking groups.
+Walking regularly helps all aspects of health.
+The AARP has even designed a program for people over 50 to organize their own community walking groups.

-In this day and age, being computer savvy is integral for keeping up with friends and family that may be scattered around the country or the world.
+In this day and age, being computer savvy is integral for keeping up with friends and family.
+Especially those that may be scattered around the country or the world.

 6. Bird calls: